tswanson222/WWCS2018_Tutorial/README.md

-# WWCS 2018 Tutorial---Long-range correlations in time series data
+# WWCS 2018 Tutorial

+Tutorial in R on long-range correlations in time series data.